Newspaper Page Text

 management has planted tickets

-on sale at convenient points.
-Fan
+on sale at convenient points Fan

-are urged to get tickets early ant
+arc urged to get tickets early an 1

 avoid the rush!

-The local points handling these
+The local points handling thes"

 tickets, which sell at the reason